Grunet/cfn-trace/README.md

 ## CLI Reference

+There isn't a ```--help``` argument yet, but here is a short list of the arguments that are available

+- ```--version``` - this will echo the version of the binary to the console
+- ```--stack-name``` - set this to the name of a root Cloudformation stack to generate a trace from it's most recent deploy

 ## Validating the Binaries Haven't Been Compromised Since They Were Published

 ## Why is a Collector Needed In the First Place?